jwharm/java-gi/website/docs/usage.md

 Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter both when **compiling** and **running** your application.

 To suppress warnings about native access, add a command-line parameter `--enable-native-access=ALL-UNNAMED`.
 For module-based applications, add `--enable-native-access=org.gnome.glib` (and all other modules that you use) instead.

+## Modules

+For module-based applications (with a `module-info.java` file), the following modules are available:

+* org.gnome.glib
+    * org.freedesktop.gstreamer
+    * org.gnome.gtk
+        * org.gnome.adwaita

+Each module transitively exports its dependencies, so when you want to create a Gtk application, you only need to add `requires org.gnome.gtk;` to your `module-info.java` file.